richie-omondi/project-flow/README.md

 ## Technologies Used

-The web app was built using Lovable + Supabase
+The web app was built using Lovable, Supabase, and Kilo Code as the AI Coding Editor

 ## Prompt Engineering